BestTimesToVisit.com Logo

 Kerala State Road Transport Corporation (KSRTC) Buses

-These government-run buses are the backbone of public transport in Kerala, connecting almost every village and town.
-They range from basic 'Ordinary' buses to more comfortable 'Super Fast' and 'Deluxe' services, ideal for inter-city travel and exploring smaller locales.
+These government-run buses are the backbone of inter-city and intra-city travel in Kerala, connecting even remote villages.
+They range from basic 'ordinary' buses to more comfortable 'superfast' and 'express' services, making them a budget-friendly way to see the state.

 Autorickshaws (Tuk-tuks)